fluxsocial/junto-mobile/README.md

 ```
 3) Congratulations!
 You should now be able to build the project in debug.
 Feel free to inspect our code and contribute to the project.
 PRs are welcome!

+## Flavors support

+Junto app has one additional flavor called `tst` that's being buildt on CI and deployed to testers.

+To run this flavor just pass `--flavor tst` to `flutter run`.

 ## Junto Error Codes
 | Error Code  | Message  | Cause  |
 |---|---|---|